Ways to water: Micro-irrigation

 What is Drip Irrigation?

-Instead of showering plants with water from above like sprinklers, drip irrigation is a type of micro-irrigation.
-This type of irrigation consists of a network of tubes, called drip lines or emitters, that release water gently at the base of each plant.
+Instead of showering plants with water from above like sprinklers, micro-irrigation delivers water to the base of the plant.
+This type of irrigation consists of drip, micro-sprinklers, and bubblers.
+Drip lines are a network of tubes that release water gently at the base of each plant.
+Micro-sprinklers wet a larger area compared to true drip irrigation.

-Community garden with drip irrigation system.
+A community garden in Pasco County with a drip irrigation system.
 Photo courtesy of Julia Sirchia UF/IFAS.

 Cool, right?
-The good news is drip irrigation is a more efficient form of irrigation than sprinklers.
-Since the water is released at the base of the plant above the roots, there’s less waste from evaporation, wind scatter, and runoff.
+The good news is micro-irrigation is a more efficient form of irrigation than sprinklers.
+Since the water is released at the base of the plant near the roots, there’s less waste from evaporation, wind scatter, and runoff.
 You won’t have to worry about wasted water.
-Compared to sprinklers, drip irrigation systems use a lot less water, at a slower rate.
-Plus, it’s great for your plants’ health.
+Compared to sprinklers, micro-irrigation systems use a lot less water, at a slower rate.
+Plus, it is better for your plants’ health.
 When set up properly, the system can be set up to release the right amount of water, so your garden is not drowning or thirsty.
 This method also helps to prevent pests and diseases because water is not landing on the foliage from overhead.

 These systems are easy to install and will require maintenance to function properly.
 There are also several ways to install these systems.
-You can place them on the surface of your garden, just under a layer of mulch, or bury them in the soil.
+Depending on the type you choose, you can place them on the surface of your garden, just under a layer of mulch, or bury them in the soil.
+This is advantagous to the appeal and aesthetic of the garden, because there arent any visibly gadgets, hoses, or sprinkler heads.
 They work for in-ground and container-grown veggies alike.

 This method might take a little work upfront, but it will save you time and money in the long run while keeping your plants happy and healthy.